suraj8423/Javascript123/notes/EventBubbling.md

 ```
 * So the event propogation will still work but the point it will see the e.stopPropogation() propagation will stop there only.

-* Point to remember is Capturing works from Top ----> Bottom and Bubbling works from Bottom to Top.
+* Point to remember is Capturing works from Top ----> Bottom and Bubbling works from Bottom ----> Top.